karashiiro/TextToTalk/lexicons/README.md

 mindful of this.
 Please do not commit zipped lexicons.

 Each set of lexicon files in a folder composes a single "lexicon".
-In order to keep track of these files, each lexicon should have a YAML metadata file associated with it that looks like this:
+In order to keep track of these files, each lexicon should have a YAML metadata file associated with it called `package.yml` that looks like this:
 ```yaml
 name: Your lexicon name
 author: Your name